noi-techpark/odh-docs/source/howto/mobilityanalytics.rst

    The landing page of analytics.mobility.bz.it.

-While there are many controllers in the page, that allow to tweak the search parameter, the basic usage is quite simple and requires only two steps:
+While there are many controllers in the page, that allow to tweak the search parameter, the basic usage is quite simple and requires two steps:

 #.
 Select a dataset to be added to the chart, from the drop-down menus